 The source said, “We were not supposed to go to the bank today because a memo was sent yesterday that all branches should be shut.
 However, our HOP insisted we all come.
 On getting there, she became fearful as she had received information that other branches didn’t open.
 So, she ordered us all to go home.”

-Our correspondencts visited to other branches of Zenith Bank on Iju Road, Agidingbi, Jones and Pen Cinema but they were all shut.
+Our correspondents visited other Zenith Bank branches on Iju Road, Agidingbi, Jones, and Pen Cinema, but they were all closed.

-This comes a day after the Lagos State Police Command issued a warning that some groups are planning on unleashing violence in the state due to the Naira Scarcity.
+This comes a day after the Lagos State Police Command warned that some groups plan to unleash violence in the state due to the Naira Scarcity.

 Meanwhile, officials of Zenith Bank in Edo were seen in a viral video fleeing to escape the wrath of angry customers as scarcity of new naira notes bites harder in Nigeria.